ShaheenSolwa/MEDIsmart-Initial-Build/README.md

 # MEDIsmart-Initial-Build

-This project suppliments a start-up company idea for the South African Healthcare Market.
+This project implements a start-up company idea for the South African Healthcare Market.

+This version is based on a Web-App written in python and web-dev tools (HTML, CSS)